tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 ```
 {{% /codeblock %}}

-Or, specify a custom template with `--template`.
-First make `mytemplate.pdf` yourself (for example, adjust it from the default template).
-Then, the following command:
+To use a custom template,  create `mytemplate.tex` yourself (you can adjust the default template file, for example).
+Then, run the following command, specifying the template with `--template=`:

 {{% codeblock %}}
 ```bash